 In the preparation of the projections in this section, the District has made certain assumptions with respect to conditions that may occur in the future.
 While the District believes these assumptions are reasonable for the purpose of the projections, they are dependent on future events.
-See the footnotes to Table 18 below for relevant assumptions, including assumed future average annual rate increases in wastewater rates.
+See the footnotes to Table 21 below for relevant assumptions, including projected average daily billed consumption for water sales, and assumed future average annual rate increases in water rates.
 See also "- Discussion of Projected Operating Results for Fiscal Year 2025" and "- Discussion of Budget Projections for Fiscal Years 2026 through 2030" for a discussion of potential impacts.
 Some assumptions inevitably will not materialize and unanticipated events and circumstances may occur.
 To the extent actual future factors differ from those assumed by the District or provided to the District by others or unanticipated events or circumstances occur, the actual results will vary from those forecasted, and such variations may be material.
 The projected information has not been compiled, reviewed or examined by the District's independent accountants.
 Dollar amounts are rounded.

-Table 18 sets forth the projected operating results and calculation of the debt service coverage ratios for the Wastewater System for the current and next five Fiscal Years.
-Projected results for Fiscal

-Year 2025 were originally developed in connection with the District's semi-annual budget performance review and its biennial budget for 2026 and 2027.
+Table 21 sets forth the projected operating results and calculation of the debt service coverage ratios for the Water System for the current and next five Fiscal Years.
+Projected results for Fiscal Year 2025 were originally developed in connection with the District's semi-annual budget performance review and its biennial budget for 2026 and 2027.
 Projected results for Fiscal Year 2026 through Fiscal Year 2030 were developed in connection with the District's proposed biennial budget for Fiscal Years 2026 and 2027.
 The proposed budget has not yet been approved by the Board.
 The District's proposed biennial budget and rate increases for Fiscal Years 2026 and 2027 were presented to the Board on March 25, 2025 and are scheduled for consideration for adoption by the Board on June 10, 2025.
-In the preparation of the projected operating results and five-year forecast, the District has taken into account limited growth in the service area and the expectations for the future economic environment at that time.
+In the preparation of the projected operating results and five-year forecast, the District developed forecasts of water consumption for the projection period, taking into account historical consumption levels, the continuing effects of conservation measures taken by customers in response to the 2020-2022 drought in California, modest growth in the service area, and the expectations for the future economic environment at that time.
 See also "- Discussion of Projected Operating Results for Fiscal Year 2025" and "- Discussion of Budget Projections for Fiscal Years 2026 through 2030" below.

 The District does not expect that growth will significantly bolster net revenues.
-As such, maintaining the District's policy target of at least 1.60 times for debt service coverage on its Wastewater System Revenue Bonds will require annual rate increases.
-The projection period reflects the proposed overall rate increase of 8.50% and 8.50% for Fiscal Years 2026 and 2027, respectively.
-Annual rate increases of 8.00%, 8.00% and 7.00% are assumed for Fiscal Years 2028, 2029 and 2030, respectively.
+As such, maintaining the District's policy target of at least 1.60 times for debt service coverage on its Water System Revenue Bonds will require annual rate increases.
+The projection period reflects the proposed overall rate increase of 6.50% and 6.50% for Fiscal Years 2026 and 2027, respectively.
+Annual rate increases of 6.50%, 6.50% and 5.00% are assumed for Fiscal Years 2028, 2029 and 2030, respectively.
 Any such rate increases will be subject to Board approval.
 Projected Operating Expenses incorporate salary and benefit expectations.
-A higher level of capital spending (to be funded from a combination of cash and bond proceeds) is planned over the forecast period to fund the District's CIP, which is largely comprised of improvements to the Main Wastewater Treatment Plant and other system-wide improvements.
-See "THE WASTEWATER SYSTEM - Capital Improvement Program."
+The District's service area is mature and significant increases in SCC revenues are not expected.
+A higher level of capital spending (to be funded from a combination of cash and bond proceeds) is planned over the forecast period to fund the District's CIP, which is largely comprised of infrastructure renewal and replacement projects.
+See "THE WATER SYSTEM - Capital Improvement Program."